top of page

 If pearl jewellery isn't your thing, stop by B&H Villa Cafe across the street from the lagoon to snag a coconut coffee instead.
 Just remember it's cash only!

-Standing in front of the Royal Treasury aka Royal Administrative Office in the Hue Imperial City, where vibrant yellow walls and intricate carvings tell the story of Vietnam’s Nguyen Dynasty—proof that even government buildings can be stunningly regal.
+Standing in front of the Royal Treasury, also known as the Royal Administrative Office, in the Hue Imperial City, where vibrant yellow walls and intricate carvings tell the story of Vietnam’s Nguyen Dynasty and prove that even government buildings can be stunningly regal.

-Built in 1802 by Emperor Gia Long, the first of 13 Nguyễn emperors, the Hue Imperial City was modelled after Beijing’s Forbidden City but infused with Vietnamese traditions (including its own Forbidden Purple City).
-If you’re new to the world of Forbidden Cities, here’s the deal: these were exclusive, VIP-only palaces where only the emperor, empress and his inner circle could enter—think handpicked concubines and top officials.
+Built in 1802 by Emperor Gia Long, the first of 13 Nguyen emperors, the Hue Imperial City was modelled after Beijing’s Forbidden City but infused with Vietnamese traditions, including its own Forbidden Purple City.
+If you’re new to the world of Forbidden Cities, here’s the deal: these were exclusive, VIP-only palaces where only the emperor, empress, and inner circle could enter, from handpicked concubines to top officials.

-History runs deep here—most notably in 1945, when Emperor Bảo Đại, Vietnam’s last emperor, abdicated on these very grounds, handing power to the famous Communist leader, Ho Chi Minh and closing the book on imperial rule.
+History runs deep here.
+Most notably in 1945, when Emperor Bao Dai, Vietnam’s last emperor, abdicated on these very grounds, handing power to Ho Chi Minh and ending imperial rule.

 The most helpful thing about the audio guide?
-The map it came with, which highlighted the must-see spots in bold—definitely saved us from wandering aimlessly!
+The map of the Hue Imperial City that came with it, which bolded must-see highlights.

 Free